A Guide to Northwest Florida Beaches

 By Laura Spinale

-There's no arguing that Florida Panhandle beaches are captivating, pristine, relaxing -- and plentiful.
-If you're not sure which beach to visit, read on for insider tips.
+There's no arguing that Northwest Florida's beaches are captivating, pristine, relaxing -- and plentiful.
+If you're not sure which beach to visit, here are some insider tips:

 Why You’ll Go: Variety.
 The area known as Pensacola Beach is really a roughly 8-mile section of the Santa Rosa barrier island.
 Here you’ll find everything from family-friendly Northwest Florida beaches (replete with lifeguards and other amenities), to far more secluded areas.
 Casino Beach and Quietwater Beach are two of the more popular bathing spots.

-Gulf Stroll: Bring your rod and reel to the Pensacola Beach Fishing Pier and Observation Posts.
+Gulf Stroll: Bring your rod and reel to the Pensacola Beach Gulf Pier.
 This boardwalk stretches nearly 1,500 feet into the Gulf.
 Even non-fishers enjoy the view.

-Off the Sand: Strut down the Quietwater Beach Boardwalk for beach gear, henna tattoos and food.
+Off the Sand: Strut down the Pensacola Beach Boardwalk for beach gear, henna tattoos and food.

 Why You’ll Go: To explore this secluded 247-acre barrier island about 15 miles southwest of Pensacola.
 Check out the rolling sand dunes.
 Hike the boardwalks and try to spot Florida wildlife.
 Learn how barrier islands protect the mainland from storms.